phoenixdoll/DesertBase/README.md

 # DesertBase
- A desert map for zomboid
+ A fork of Azakaela's desert map for Project Zomboid

+Ultimately, the plan is to make an Australian desert map for Project Zomboid.